MarioMingarro/ClimaRep/README.md

 To handle this, the `vif_filter` function can be used to iteratively remove variables with a Variance Inflation Factor (VIF) above a specified threshold (e.g., `th = 5`).

-The output of `vif_filter` returns a `list` object with a filtered `SpatRaster` object and a statistics summary.
+The output of `vif_filter` returns a `list` object with:

-The `SpatRaster` object, containing only the variables that were kept, also provides a comprehensive summary printed to the console.
+- A filtered `SpatRaster` object containing only the variables that were kept

-The summary list including:
+- A comprehensive statistics summary list including:
   - The lists of variables that were kept and those that were excluded.
   - The original Pearson's correlation matrix between all initial variables.
   - The final VIF values for the variables that were retained after the filtering process.

 ```{r}